Velocity-plus/expression_generator/README.md

   This respository is a lite api wrapper written in python to generate mathematical reducible equations from http://dreamaboutnow.com/projects/equation_generator

-  To generate random equations there are a lot of variables and decision factors that plays a role in the generation of the equations.
+  To generate random equations there are a lot of variables and decision factors that plays a role in the generation of the equations, which you can manipulate with this library.

 Documentation
 ---------------------